Log In

 DePolito said he thought, “No, you can’t, but ‘Lipstick on a Pig’ would be a good title for a film.”

-DePolito, 65, a retired licensed clinical social worker with masters’ degrees in social work and human relations, learned his filmmaking skills at the Comcast public access studio, using the cable company’s equipment.
+DePolito, 65, now retired, has master’s degrees in social work and human relations.
+He learned filmmaking at the Comcast public-access studio, using the cable company’s equipment.
 When he and his wife, Sharri, moved to Florida a few years ago, DePolito bought his own equipment.

 In the film, DePolito presented interviews and information from documents and clips from his previous 2006 documentary, “Brewster’s Neck: Memories of Norwich Hospital,” to examine the history of the former psychiatric residential institution that straddled the Norwich-Preston border.